LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SPFGMR.rst

       these packages, this use mode is not supported and may result in inferior performance.

-.. c:function:: int SUNLinSol_SPFGMRSetPrecType(SUNLinearSolver S, int pretype)
+.. c:function:: SUNErrCode SUNLinSol_SPFGMRSetPrecType(SUNLinearSolver S, int pretype)

    This function updates the flag indicating use of preconditioning.